marlonbarrios/ouroborosinmacondo/README.md

 *A digital organism swimming through García Márquez's magical realism, exploring epistemic recursion with AI-generated stories*

+## 🌐 Live Application

+**Experience the digital ouroboros:** [https://ouroborosinmacondo.vercel.app/](https://ouroborosinmacondo.vercel.app/)

+*Interact with the AI-powered organism in real-time through your browser*

 ## ✨ Overview

 **Ouroboros in Macondo** is an interactive digital art piece that combines: